-Team Sprints are competitions carried out as relays with 2 athletes who alternately ski between 3 - 6 legs each.
+Team Sprintcompetitions begin with a qualification round, organized as an Interval Start competition where each athlete will ski one round.
+After the qualification round, the final takes place which is organized as a relay with 2 athletes who alternately ski between 3-6 legs each.
 The numbers and distances of the legs have to be published in the official invitation.